 Biosystems engineering emphasizes the application of engineering principles to biologically-centered systems.
 Biosystems engineers help to create new and innovative technologies for the well-being of humans and animals, and the preservation and enhancement of natural resources and the environment.
 You will have the opportunity to specialize in one of the following areas:

-3. Environmental: Examines the environmental impact of human developments to solve problems associated with the environment (e.g. soil contamination, pollution of rivers and lakes, air pollution and wastewater treatment).
+3. Environmental: Provides engineers with the knowledge to predict environmental impacts due to human developments and to solve problems associated with the environment (soil contamination, pollution of rivers and lakes, air pollution, wastewater treatment).

 All B.Sc. programs in the Price Faculty of Engineering are accredited by the Canadian Engineering Accreditation Board (CEAB).
 B.Sc.
 Engineering graduates meet all educational requirements for registration as Professional Engineers (P.Eng.) in all Canadian jurisdictions.